 2. Up-to-Date First Aid and CPR Training

-Is your nanny's CPR and first aid certifications up-to-date?
-Her certification should be current because it's a skill parents shouldn't overlook.
-When reviewing a nanny's CPR and first-aid training, remember to dig deep into their background.
-Ask them what kind of first aid they know and the situations they've encountered in the past.
+Are your nanny’s CPR and first aid certifications up-to-date?
+Her certification should be current because it’s a skill parent shouldn’t overlook.
+When reviewing a nanny’s CPR and first-aid training, remember to dig deep into their background.
+Ask them what kind of first aid they know and the situations they’ve encountered in the past.

-For nannies who may find it difficult to train at a brick-and-mortar classroom, RedCross.org offers online Advanced Child Care Training offers courses geared toward sitters, nannies and caregivers 16 years and older.
-There are many other reputable associations that also teach official infant CPR and child CPR training classes specifically for nannies.
+RedCross.org offers online Advanced Child Care Training courses geared toward sitters, nannies, and caregivers 16 years and older for nannies who may find it difficult to train at a brick-and-mortar classroom.
+Many other reputable associations also teach official infant CPR and child CPR training classes specifically for nannies.